NMRDfromMD/nmrdfrommd.github.io/_sources/tutorials/anisotropic-system.rst.txt

 Anisotropic systems
 ===================

-In this tutorial, the NMR relaxation rate :math:`R_1` is measured from water confined in a nanoslit of silica.
+In this tutorial, the H-NMR relaxation rates :math:`R_1` and :math:`R_2` are measured for water confined within a nanoslit composed of silica.
+The hydrogen atoms of interest include those in the water molecules and those in the surface hydroxyl (-OH) groups of the silica.
+The individual contributions to :math:`R_1` and :math:`R_2`—namely, intra-molecular, inter-molecular, and water-hydroxyl interactions—are computed separately.
+This system illustrates an anisotropic case, where all three correlation functions, :math:`G^{(1)}`, :math:`G^{(2)}`, and :math:`G^{(3)}`, must be evaluated.

 .. admonition:: Note
     :class: non-title-info

-    If you are new to NMRDfromMD, it is recommended that you follow this simpler tutorial on :ref:`isotropic-label` first.
+    If you are new to NMRDfromMD, it is recommended to begin with the simpler tutorial on :ref:`isotropic-label`.

 MD system
 ---------

-.. container:: hatnote

-   Measuring the NMR relaxation time of nanoconfined water

 .. image:: ../figures/tutorials/anisotropic-systems/snapshot-dark.png
     :class: only-dark